-This concentration provides students with the knowledge and skills required to work in a leadership capacity in federal, provincial, local or First-Nations government or in the non-profit sector.
+This concentration provides you with the knowledge and skills required to work in a leadership capacity in federal, provincial, local or First-Nations government or in the non-profit sector.
 It is offered in collaboration with the University of Victoria and acceptance into courses is subject to their approval.
-Students interested in public administration should consider TRU-OL's Bachelor of Public Administration, which is also offered in association with the University of Victoria.
+If you are interested in public administration, you may want to consider TRU-OL's Bachelor of Public Administration, which is also offered in association with the University of Victoria.

 Two courses from the following:

 BBUS 3119, Introduction to Public Administration (3)

 BBUS 3149, Public Sector Research and Analysis (3)